-We are a new venture in wildlife tourism on the beautiful Isle of Islay.
+We are a wildlife tourism venture on the beautiful Isle of Islay.

 Islay is the southern-most island of the Inner Hebrides and is often referred to as “Queen of the Hebrides”.
 She lies off the west coast of Scotland within Argyll and Bute and on a clear day you can see the north coast of Ireland.
 It spans 240 sq miles and has 130 miles of coastline boasting many beautiful beaches and rugged cliffs.

-It is world famous for its whisky production and there are 8 distilleries here, with hope of a ninth.
+It is world famous for its whisky production and there are nine distilleries with the prospect of more to follow.
 All produce amazing malts with specific Islay qualities and people visit to “appreciate” as many as possible, and why not.
 Islay though has more to offer!

 Islay has spectacular and diverse scenery with varying habitats which are home to outstanding wildlife.
 Attracting more than 200 species of birds, 100 or so breed here, including hen harrier, chough, lapwing, corncrake and not forgetting golden and white-tailed eagles.
 Islay is also famous for the mass migration of geese that visit each winter, up to 50,000, mainly barnacle and Greenland white-fronted geese but often other species can be seen too.